Dylan Strome: Personal life

-Strome is the younger brother of Anaheim Ducks Centre Ryan Strome and the older brother of Washington Capitals prospect Matthew Strome.
+Strome is the younger brother of Calgary Flames centre Ryan Strome and the older brother of Washington Capitals prospect Matthew Strome.
 The Strome brothers grew up in the Lorne Park neighbourhood of Mississauga, Ontario.

-Strome and his wife, Tayler Strome have two daughters together.
+Strome and his wife, Tayler Strome have three daughters together.
 Their eldest daughter was born in 2021.
 The Stromes wed in August 2022.
 Their second daughter was born in 2023.
+Their third daughter was born in 2025.
 To help explain to their daughters why Strome travels out of town for away games, the Stromes created a custom illustrated children's book titled "Daddy Goes to Work" that features a story explaining what Strome does for work, accompanied by illustrations and photographs of him playing hockey.
 After Tayler Strome shared images of their daughters reading the book in Instagram, other player families inquired if they could have their own custom versions of the book made for their own children, and the Stromes obliged to share their book as a template that other players could adapt.

-Strome is the owner of golden retrievers.
+Strome is the owner of Golden Retrievers.
 An account that the Stromes created dedicated to their family's dogs attracted a substantial following.
 The account was originally dedicated to the Stromes' first dog, Wrigley (named for Wrigley Field, a professional baseball stadium in Chicago).
 Wrigley (whom Strome had brought home as a puppy during the 2020 season All-Star Game break) became a celebrity canine among Blackhawks fans.
 Crediting Wrigley with helping him cope with stresses of his playing career and the COVID-19 pandemic, Strome would often mention him during interviews.
 The Instagram account dedicated to him had attracted more than 20,000 followers.
 In April 2022, Wrigley died of sepsis from post-operative complications at the age of 2.
 Soon afterwards, the Stromes got a new golden retriever puppy from the same breeder, which they named Benny.
 In 2023, they got an additional puppy from the breeder, which they named Ollie.
 During the 2023–24 season, Strome debuted a custom suit jacket that he wore while traveling for hockey featuring photos of his dogs on its inner lining.